OFS/ofs.github.io/docs/hw/common/reference_manual/oneapi_asp/oneapi_asp_ref_mnl.md

 #### **2.1.6 host Element**
 <div id="host_element"></div>

 The host element of the board_spec.xml file provides information on the interface from the host to the kernel.
-Figure 2-8 shows an example of host element.
+Figure below shows an example of host element.

-**Figure 2-8: `host` Element Example**
+**Figure 2-9: `host` Element Example**

 ![host element example](images/host_element.png)

-**Table 2-7: Attributes for the `host` Element**
+**Table 2-8: Attributes for the `host` Element**

 | Attribute | Description |
 |---------|---------|